renovatebot/renovate/docs/usage/examples/self-hosting.md

 ### Overriding the default directory

-If you don't want to use the default `tmp/renovate` directory you can:
+If you do not want to use the default `tmp/renovate` directory you can:

 - Set a value for `baseDir` in `config.js`
 - Use an environment variable `RENOVATE_BASE_DIR`